 Port Alberni: P. Smith spent a very profitable two weeks holding children’s meetings.
 These were well-attended and, in addition, our brother visited a group of PBS students on the East coast of Vancouver Island.
 As a result, some 11 children and four parents came 30 miles over the mountains to add to the meetings in Port Alberni.
 The saints benefited from very profitable ministry on weekends and the time of sowing had a unifying effect on all.

 Brandon: The assembly enjoyed a week of children’s meetings with G. Sharp.
 There was a baptism and reception of three former Hutterites, along with a young couple received into fellowship.
 Jack Gould has given helpful ministry on a couple of occasions recently.

 Corner Brook: Duncan Beckett (NB) made an appreciated visit, giving a report on his year in Nicaragua laboring with Mark Bachert.

-St. John’s: The annual conference was held November 1-2 with profitable ministry by W. Buckle, E. Fowler, D. Harvey, T. Hoy, and K. Taylor.
-The saints enjoyed three nights of ministry with Dan Harvey following the conference.
+St. John’s: The annual conference was held November 1-2 with profitable ministry by W. Buckle, E. Fowler, T. Hoy, and K. Taylor.
 The believers were encouraged when a young man professed faith in Christ.